emmjia/buybacks/README.md

 User must use task_batcher to input accounts and amount that was collected.

-Please note, for privacy purposes accoutns and amounts mentioned in this project are randomized.
+Please note, for privacy purposes accounts and amounts mentioned in this project are randomized.